 Creating Application Attributes

-While creating the Attribute, you can add Suggested values for the Attribute, but note that you will have to re-enter them later when specifying values for the Application.
+While creating the Attribute, you can add Suggested values for the Attribute, but you will have to re-enter them later anyway when specifying values for the Application.

 Specifying the Attribute’s Values for an Application